carayolthomas/Sunly-Objc/README.md

 [![Build Status](https://travis-ci.org/carayolthomas/Sunly.svg?branch=master)](https://travis-ci.org/carayolthomas/Sunly) [![codecov](https://codecov.io/gh/carayolthomas/Sunly/branch/master/graph/badge.svg)](https://codecov.io/gh/carayolthomas/Sunly)

 ## ☀️ About
 Sunly is the app to know your best friends weather.
-It will also tell where to spend your next week-end 🌴
+It will also tell you where to spend your next week-end 🌴

-At the very beginning, I had to build a weather app for getting hired at [Shadow] (https://shadow.tech).
+At the very beginning, I had to build a weather app for getting hired at [Shadow](https://shadow.tech).
 Of course, I couldn't do just a simple weather app like many others.
 So, I tried to find real life situation when you need to check the weather.
 It took me sometimes but I came up with this idea.
 I talked about it to my friends, many of them where very enthusiatic and proposed me many features to implement so I decided to make it open source and we will see what happens...

-Of course, I am still hoping to join the [Shadow] (https://shadow.tech) 💻
+Of course, I am still hoping to join the [Shadow](https://shadow.tech) 💻

 ## 🐍 Architecture
 I decided to deal with this app like it could become a big one.
 So I've used the [VIPER](https://medium.com/@smalam119/viper-design-pattern-for-ios-application-development-7a9703902af6) architectural pattern.